 US Market Charts

 We attempted to construct a tool that would help us evaluate several indexes and sectors at-a-glance.
 Very simply, Green is good, Red is bad.
 The column marked “Uptrend Test” in the next to last far right column scores from -10 to +10. -10 indicates a downtrend and +10 indicates an uptrend.
 Here is what we developed:

 Our long-term model for the Dow Jones Industrial Average (click here) can help guide us as it helps us determine the potential upside for the Dow.
 If our model suggests only a 5% return in 1 year, we will likely reduce our exposure to stocks because the typical downside at any given moment is usually 10% or more.
 If you can make 5% in a year but your downside is 10%, that’s not a favorable risk/reward ratio.

-And, another tool we incorporate is the Hedger’s Combo data that helps us understand how much stock exposure major institutions have on the books.
-The more exposure they have, the more confident we are that stocks can move higher.
-You can view that current chart here:
+And, another tool we incorporate is Hedger’s Combo.
+This data helps us understand how much stock exposure major institutions have on the books.
+The more exposure they have, the more confident we are that stocks may move higher.
+You can view that current chart here Hedgers Combo:

 These are just some of the tools we use in addition to what we believe is good old fashioned fundamental research.
 The bottom line is that in our opinion, your chances for good investment performance are better when the trend is up and big investors are buying stocks.

 We believe investing today requires a customized financial plan integrated with a well thought out investment approach.
 If you have questions about how to invest or which investments may make sense for you, schedule an appointment by clicking this link or contact us today at email@example.com or 678-894-0697.